altunixon/wips/lns/altina_ln/ASP-131-Chapter_1_The_Sixth_and_Eighth_Army.md

 It was a handsome and graceful man.<br/>
 Altina showed a face of detest.<br/>
 "Inspector~?"<br/>
-Regis mediated:
+Regis mediated:<br/>
 "Well, not all inspectors are selfish and greedy."<br/>
 Inspector Becker who was assigned to the Beilschmidt Border Regiment was an infuriating man.
 That was the reason behind her prejudice against inspectors or their likes.<br/>
 Frank shrugged.<br/>
 "I understand.
 Just introducing myself as an inspector gives the impression that I’m fishing for a bribe.
 However, my wages are already enough for my family, and I’m not looking for more.
 My wife and son is like a goddess and angel, and I want for nothing else except their smiles."<br/>
-What’s with the sudden assault of random thoughts?
+What’s with the sudden assault of random thoughts?<br/>
 This person might be a weirdo.<br/>
 Regis scratched his face.<br/>
 "Erm… Inspector Duran is introduced to me by Ms Fanrine.
 She said that we can ask him anything after we meet up with the Eighth Army."<br/>